ceramicnetwork/ceramic-sdk/docs/@ceramic-sdk/events/type-aliases/EventContainer.md

 > **EventContainer**\<`Payload`\>: [`SignedEventContainer`](SignedEventContainer.md)\<`Payload`\> \| [`UnsignedEventContainer`](UnsignedEventContainer.md)\<`Payload`\>

-Container for a Ceramic event, providing additional metadata about the event
+A container for a Ceramic event, which can be either signed or unsigned.

 ## Type Parameters

 • **Payload**

+The type of the event's payload.